 The land of the Somme counts several hundreds of military cemeteries and commemorative monuments to honour the memories of the soldiers who died, disappeared or were wounded, whatever their nationality.

-As we are celebrating the centenary of the Battle of the Somme, we decided to understand this important page of our History.
-For 3 days, we have walked through the (battle) fields, we have observed the remains of the fightings and we have visited the places of memory.
+After having celebrated the centenary of World War I, we decided to understand further this important page of our History.
+During 3 days, we have hiked through the (battle) fields, we have observed the remains of the fightings and have visited the places of memory.

 Here is our remembrance trail.

 The Battle of the Somme started on July 1st,1916, at exactly 7h28 …

 Access directly to Battle of the Somme map.

 1. The Battle of the Somme started at La Boisselle in 1916

 Our paths lead us through sugar beet and cereal fields up to the village of La Boisselle which lies on road D929.
 The countryside, with its fresly harvested fields, is quite silent and peaceful.

 In the heart of the village, a postsign indicates the Great Mine‘s direction.
 We follow it and discover a stunning view, a hole measuring 300 feet across and 70 feet deep!
 And yet, it has been eroded since the explosion.